golemfactory/yapapi/README.md

-Depending on the number of workers, and thus, the maximum number of providers that your Executor utilizes in parallel, a single worker may tackle several tasks (fragments of your work) and you can differentiate the steps that need to happen once per worker run, which usually means once per provider node - but that depends on the exact implementation of your worker function - from those that happen for each individual work fragment.
+Depending on the number of workers, and thus, the maximum number of providers that your Executor utilizes in parallel, a single worker may tackle several tasks (units of your work) and you can differentiate the steps that need to happen once per worker run, which usually means once per provider node - but that depends on the exact implementation of your worker function - from those that happen for each individual unit of work.
 An example of the former would be an upload of a source file that's common to each fragment; and of the latter - a step that triggers the processing of the file using a set of parameters specified in the `Task` data.

 #### Task

-The `Task` (`yapapi.Task`) object that describes a fragment of your task, that is a single piece of your application's job that will be executed in a single run of the execution script on a provider's machine.
+The `Task` (`yapapi.Task`) object describes a unit of work that your application needs to carry out.

-The Executor will feed an instance of your worker - bound to a single provider node - with task fragments (`Task` objects) that this instance has been commissioned to execute.
+The Executor will feed an instance of your worker - bound to a single provider node - with `Task` objects.
+The worker will be responsible for completing those tasks.
+Typically, it will turn each task into a sequence of steps to be executed in a single run of the execution script on a provider's machine, in order to compute the task's result.

 ### Example